 If you can’t sleep… find yourself sleeping more than usual, or when you do actually sleep, you find yourself engaging in bizarre behaviors—like that time you made an entire platter of French toast and woke up with maple syrup dreadlocks… you might be suffering from a sleep disorder.

-- Classic Insomnia – Difficulty falling—and staying—asleep: watching the digital numbers on your alarm clock flicker from 1 am to 2 am to 3am—and beyond; or falling asleep at a reasonable hour and then finding yourself wide awake at 2 am for the painful (and seemingly endless) remainder of the night…
+Watching the digital numbers on your alarm clock flicker from 1 am to 2 am to 3am—and beyond; or falling asleep at a reasonable hour and then finding yourself wide awake at 2 am for the painful (and seemingly endless) remainder of the night…

-- Chronic drowsiness or a pattern of falling asleep at inopportune times: like in the middle of a sentence, during an exam, or while barreling 90mph down interstate 6…
+Like in the middle of a sentence, during an exam, or while barreling 90mph down interstate 6…

 The average human will spend 33% of his or her life sleeping.
 When you put it that way, it’s easy to comprehend how so many different types of sleep disorders could exist, as well as how each condition could stem from so many different medical or psychological causes.

 Briefly detailed below are 10 of the most common diagnoses for sleep disorders:

 Characterized by a failure to obtain or sustain sleep, or frequent and premature (middle-of-the-night) reawakenings followed by hours and hours of sleeplessness.

 Sleeping, sleeping, and more sleeping, for 12+ hours per day, paired with symptoms of chronic fatigue during wakeful hours.